American Jews across ideologies, battleground states react to second Trump presidency

 He described being comforted by the paradoxes of the way people in Miami show up for the community, like walking in pride together, with how they vote.

-Cohen said he understood the election as a culmination to the real uncertainty within the Jewish community over the past year.
+Cohen said he understood the election as a culmination of the real uncertainty within the Jewish community over the past year.

-After a divisive election, Cohen hopes the Jewish community can heal and come together around those it disagrees with to fight against antisemitism, and also come together around LGBTQ protections and religious freedoms.
+After a divisive election, he hopes the community can heal and come together around those it disagrees with to fight against antisemitism – and also come together around LGBTQ protections and religious freedoms.

 “We need to be prepared,” Cohen said.
 “And we can only do that successfully if we come together.”